-FPSB is providing a transition mechanism from April 2021 for those who registered prior to 1 June 2020 so that they migrate to the New Program and appear in the remaining Specialist courses and the FPSB[®] Integrated Financial Planning course to pursue CFP^{CM} certification.
-Their individual exams cleared in the old curriculum are recognized toward eligibility to apply for the relevant Specialist certification/s (please visit the Transition Notice displayed on website).
+20. FPSB provided a transition mechanism from April 2021 to December 2021 for those who registered prior to 1 June 2020 so that they migrate to the New Program and appear in the remaining Specialist courses and the FPSB® Integrated Financial Planning course to pursue CFPCM certification.
+Their individual exams cleared in the old curriculum were recognized toward eligibility to apply for the relevant Specialist certification/s.
+Candidates who did not apply for the said transition to the New Program have their earlier passed exams in legacy program as invalid.
+They may register afresh in the New Program to pursue individual Specialist certification and CFP certification.

-20. I'd like to learn about the other certifications.
+- 21. I'd like to learn about the other certifications.
 How do I do that?

-You may visit https://india.fpsb.org/students/ to learn more about the other certifications.

-21. What minimum education qualification is applicable for obtaining FPSB[®] Retirement and Tax Planning Specialist certification and CFP^{cM} certification?
-While a candidate who passes FPSB[®] Retirement and Tax Planning Specialist exam is eligible for this Specialist certification basis HSC/12th Pass qualification (subject to meeting other eligibility criteria for Specialist certification), a graduate degree from a University Grants Commission (UGC) recognized University in India, or an equivalent degree program from a recognized University outside India, is required at the time of applying for CFP^{CM} certification.
+You may visit https://india.fpsb.org/students/ to learn more about the other certifications. - 22.
+What minimum education qualification is applicable for obtaining FPSB® Retirement and Tax Planning Specialist certification and CFPcM certification?
+While a candidate who passes FPSB® Retirement and Tax Planning Specialist exam is eligible for this Specialist certification basis HSC/12th Pass qualification (subject to meeting other eligibility criteria for Specialist certification), a graduate degree from a University Grants Commission (UGC) recognized University in India, or an equivalent degree program from a recognized University outside India, is required at the time of applying for CFPcM certification.

-22. I have a different query.
+23. I have a different query.
 Who should I contact?